 “Well, good luck!”, the passenger said to me as they headed off with their luggage.

 I then walk around the bus terminal for a few hours in shorts and a t-shirt searching for the other bus.
-I go to the reception area, and I try to tell them my situation.
+I went to the reception area, and I tried to tell them my situation.

 “Excuse me, my luggage is on the other bus.
-There were two busses that left from Bangkok”, I explain.
+There were two busses that left from Bangkok”, I explained.

 “It’s over there, just walk over there!”, she said.